Chinese Food - Eating with relish

 Milk and dairy products were rare in China, indeed many Chinese can not digest them completely.
 Lactose intolerance has been measured at 90% of the population in Asia.
 With only limited agricultural land, cows are an inefficient way of producing food and this accounts for the small dairy industry.
 Traditionally the name for milk (奶 nǎi) was used for human mother's milk rather than from animals.
 The dairy rich diet of Westerners has led Chinese people to report that Westerner's skin smells like rancid milk.
 However in recent years, the dairy industry in China has grown considerably and dairy products are bought as luxury foods.

 With many disastrous famines in China over the centuries it is not surprising that the cooking of unusual animals and parts of animals takes place.
 There is also a long held belief that certain foods have medicinal benefits.
 Food has been always seen as not just sustenance but also medicine.
-So some foods are consumed for healthy living; for instance mushrooms and noodles were believed to bring long life.
+So some foods are consumed for healthy living; for instance mushrooms and noodles were believed to bring long life (noodles are very long).
 The balance of hot (spicy) and cool; meat and vegetable is tied up with the long held tradition of Yin and Yang.
 The various flavors and textures need to be balanced with their opposites, eating a meal of just one kind of food is intrinsically unbalanced.
 The tradition of meals of many balanced dishes can make it difficult for vegetarians, despite the large number of Buddhists in the country, as some chefs find it impossible to cook without using some sort of meat product.

 There is also an aesthetic sense involved too, a good meal is not just about the sense of taste, color, texture and smell are carefully balanced as well.
 Foods will be added to compliment the balance of colors just as much as for taste.
 For some occasions the color of the dishes will have significance too (yellow for new births; red for a wedding).
 A contrast in textures is often sought, so crispness is contrasted with smoothness.
 The order of dishes is important, duck cannot precede or follow a chicken dish for example.